martincf/lightbox/_posts/2017-07-12-darkroom-subscription.md

 So, if your reasonably serious to very serious about developing and printing your film photography for either your own collection or for selling, give this new subscription offer a go!
 I'll be publishing an updated [darkroom hire page](/darkroom-hire) in the next few days to reflect this new offer.
 Stay tuned.

 ## Other offers
-- I will discount the cost if you want to book 3, 6, or 12 months in advance (3 months will be £55 instead of £60; 6 months £110 instead of £120, 12 months will be £200 instead of £240)
+- I will discount the cost if you want to book 12 months in advance (£15 per month, payable monthly)
-- If there's time left over near the end of the month (time not purchased after all user sessions have been scheduled in), I will offer out free time to paid subscribers, at my own discretion (on a first-come-first served basis).
+- If there's time left over near the end of the month (time not purchased after all user sessions have been scheduled in), I will offer out free time to members of that month, at my own discretion (on a first-come-first served basis).
-- If and when we set-up events and talks, darkroom subscription users will get a discount if ticketed.
+- If and when we set-up events and talks, members will get a discount if ticketed.

 ## Caveats
 - Professional photographers who have darkroom experience need only to prove their current address and bring photo ID for their first session.
 This is for insurance requirements only.